phase2/docker-jenkins-docker/README.md

 The Jenkins container is customized mostly through volume mounts.
 Each project repo should have their Jenkins CI jobs somewhere in the codebase.
-Typically those get stored in `env/jobs` and are mounted into the container into the Jenkins Job directory with the following Volume specification
+Typically those get stored in `env/jobs` and are mounted into the container into the Jenkins Jobs directory with the following Volume specification

 `- ./env/jobs:/var/jenkins_home/jobs`

 We also need to mount in the Docker and Docker Compose binaries as well as the Docker Socket.
-Mounting the Docker Socket allows the container to spawn other peer containers outside of the current environment.
+Mounting the Docker Socket allows the container to spawn other peer containers outside of this container.
 The following configuration mounts those two binaries and the socket.

 ```
 - /usr/bin/docker:/usr/bin/docker